Transitioning To Adult Dog Food

 Adjusting Portions

 During the transition process, it's important to monitor your dog's portion sizes.
 Adult dogs generally require fewer calories than puppies, so you may need to adjust the amount of food you are feeding.
-Refer to the feeding guidelines on the packaging of the new adult dog food and make calculations based on your dog's weight and activity level.
+Refer to the feeding on the packaging of the new adult dog food and make calculations based on your dog's weight and activity level.
 Keep in mind that these guidelines are just a starting point, and individual dogs may have different needs.
 Monitor your dog's weight and adjust the portion sizes accordingly to maintain a healthy body condition.

 Observe Your Dog's Reaction